-197 3.4 Allocation of spatial land use pattern
+188 3.4 Allocation of spatial land use pattern

-The spatial pattern of land use was allocated using the FLUS model based on the land use 198 199 demand from the SD.
-The FLUS consists of two modules (Liu et al., 2017): (1) estimating the 200 occurrence probability of each land use type on a specific grid unit based on a three-layer artificial neural network (ANN); (2) determining the land use type of each grid cell based on the 201 cellular automata (CA) approach.
-Specifically, the three-layer ANN was trained using the 202 empirical land use data and various driving factors that combine socio-economic and natural 203 204 effects, including population density, GDP, elevation, slope, aspect, distance to main highways, distance to primary railways, distance to rivers, and distance to cities (Yang et al., 2020).
-The 205 CA calculates the combined probability of a specific land use type on each grid cell based on the 206 product of the occurrence probability, land use conversion cost, spatial neighborhood effect and 207 land use inertia coefficient (Li et al., 2017), and then allocates the suitable land use type to each 208 209 grid cell using the roulette selection method (Pan et al., 2020).
-See Yang et al. (2020) for detailed 210 model descriptions and parameterizations.
+189 The spatial pattern of land use was allocated using the FLUS model based on the land use demand from the SD.
+The FLUS consists of two modules (Liu et al., 2017): (1) estimating the 190 191 occurrence probability of each land use type on a specific grid unit based on a three-layer artificial neural network (ANN); (2) determining the land use type of each grid cell based on the 192 193 cellular automata (CA) approach.
+Specifically, the three-layer ANN was trained using the empirical land use data and various driving factors that combine socio-economic and natural 194 195 effects, including population density, GDP, elevation, slope, aspect, distance to main highways, distance to primary railways, distance to rivers, and distance to cities (Yang et al., 2020).
+The 196 CA calculates the combined probability of a specific land use type on each grid cell based on the 197 product of the occurrence probability, land use conversion cost, spatial neighborhood effect and 198 land use inertia coefficient (Li et al., 2017), and then allocates the suitable land use type to each 199 grid cell using the roulette selection method (Pan et al., 2020).
+See Yang et al. (2020) for detailed 200 201 model descriptions and parameterizations.

-3.5 Estimation of maize yield per hector
+202 3.5 Estimation of maize yield per hector

-Maize yield per hector was estimated using a regression analysis based on the historical 212 data of maize production from 2000 to 2015.
-A series of essential factors for photosynthesis and 213 plant growth in terms of county-level differences, socio-economic development and physical 214 conditions were selected as independent variables, including the mean and variance of 215 temperature and precipitation in the growing season(Lobell et al., 2011; Urban et al., 2012), the 216 total power of agricultural machinery, and sunshine hours (Murchie and Niyogi, 2011).
-217 218 Considering the non-linear relationship between climate variables and maize yields and 219 moderately/strongly skewed distribution of maize yields (Huang et al., 2021), the logarithm of the maize yield rather than the yield per se was used as the dependent variable.
-Moreover, the 220 221 quadratic function has been proved promising in simulating the dynamic relationship between 222 climate conditions and maize yield (Grassini et al., 2009; Lobell and Burke, 2010).
+Maize yield per hector was estimated using a regression analysis based on the historical data 203 of maize production from 2000 to 2015.
+A series of essential factors for photosynthesis and plant 204 growth in terms of county-level differences, socio-economic development and physical 205 conditions were selected as independent variables, including the mean and variance of 206 temperature and precipitation in the growing season(Lobell et al., 2011; Urban et al., 2012), the 207 total power of agricultural machinery, and sunshine hours (Murchie and Niyogi, 2011).
+208 209 Considering the non-linear relationship between climate variables and maize yields and moderately/strongly skewed distribution of maize yields (Huang et al., 2021), the logarithm of 210 the maize yield rather than the yield per se was used as the dependent variable.
+Moreover, the 211 quadratic function has been proved promising in simulating the dynamic relationship between 212 climate conditions and maize yield (Grassini et al., 2009; Lobell and Burke, 2010).
+213 where T, P, and SH represent the temperature, precipitation, and sunshine hours during the growing season from May to September. county is a dummy variable to capture the spatially heterogeneous influence of physical and socio-economic factors at the county level, such as soil quality and agronomic. machine accounts for an improvement in agricultural mechanization.
+Square terms of independent variables denote a certain degree of nonlinearity (see Text A1 and Table A1 for detailed parameters).

-The regression model for the estimation of per unit maize yield can be expressed as follows:
+214 The regression model for the estimation of per unit maize yield can be expressed as follows:

+215

-225 $log(\hat{y}) = \beta_0 + \beta_1 machine + \beta_2 machine^2 + \beta_3 T + \beta_4 T^2 + \beta_5 P + \beta_6 P^2 + \beta_7 SH + \sum_i \beta_i county_i$ (1)
+$$\log(\hat{y}) = \beta_0 + \beta_1 machine + \beta_2 machine^2 + \beta_3 T + \beta_4 T^2 + \beta_5 P + \beta_6 P^2 + \beta_7 SH + \sum_i \beta_i county_i$$

+(1)